“On top of Mt. Whitney” Photo: Emiliano Reyna

 Every year dual sport motorcycle enthusiasts come to Bishop to spend a weekend in the mountains to test their mettle and their metal.
 Hosted by the Ventura County Motorcycle Club this event is offered to experienced dual sport riders only.
 While it is a fun family event the riding covers almost 800 miles of varying and difficult terrain.
 Riders can choose their own routes and help is always fairly close at hand, but the extreme nature of this mountainous region requires and high level of skill and experience.

 The organizers, who present the event under permit from the US Forest Service and BLM (Bureau of Land Management), have a strict policy on bike setup, capability, fuel range capacity, licensing, and more.
-The event is restricted to 300 riders and it is often a sold out event.
+The event is restricted to 300 riders and it is often a sold-out event.

-If you’re skilled and ready for some extreme high desert, mountain riding – ride this extreme rally.
+If you’re skilled and ready for some extreme high desert, or mountain riding – ride this extreme rally.

 Now that you’ve reached the end of this article do you find you’ve been waiting to exhale?
 Here’s a fabulous event that’s not extremely difficult but it is extremely fun!

 The Pamper Pedal is the ‘glitz and glamour’ ride event of the year and it is reserved for women riders only.
 Men may participate by pampering the women on this fun ride by cheering them on and serving delicacies at any of the three aid stations along the route.
 It begins in Mammoth Lakes and ends in Bishop.
-The route is 48.7 miles long, has 1,323 feet of cumulative uphill (easy-peasy), and an extremely wonderful 5,025 feet of beautiful, sweeping downhill.
+The route is 48.7 miles long and has 1,323 feet of cumulative uphill (easy-peasy), and an extremely wonderful 5,025 feet of beautiful, sweeping downhill.

 Now if all those previous events listed above are just a little too extreme for you come and give this one try.
 There is, however, the “Advanced” route option that includes a quick side trip up Pine Creek canyon, adding 15.7 miles and an extra 2,776 feet of climbing to the overall total.